JW-Flo/JW-Site/README.md

 - `GET /api/waitlist` – waitlist count (feature-flag: `FEATURE_WAITLIST`)
 - `POST /api/waitlist` – join waitlist (feature-flag: `FEATURE_WAITLIST`)

+### Retro Arcade (Games)

+An original retro arcade system (Space Invaders, Tetris, Pac‑Man, Asteroids) is embedded site‑wide but intentionally subtle.

+Access methods:

+1. Click the floating controller button (🎮) near the top/right of any page to open the fullscreen canvas overlay.
+2. Or visit `/arcade` for written instructions and details.

+Controls:

+- Arrow Keys for movement / menu navigation
+- Space / Enter to select or fire
+- Esc to exit current game and return to menu (or deactivate)

+Security & Performance:

+- Games load only after activation (dynamic ES module import)
+- No external network calls; pure client runtime
+- Canvas + keyboard listeners are fully torn down on exit

+Leaderboard: Currently ephemeral (in‑memory).
+Future enhancement may optionally persist anonymized scores to KV (`LEADERBOARD`).

+### Enhanced Security Scanner & Super Admin Mode

+Two routes exist:

+- `/security-scanner` (legacy / basic) – minimal version
+- `/enhanced-security-scanner` – tri‑mode Business / Engineer / Super Admin lite

+Super Admin Activation Steps:

+1. Enter passphrase `chalant` in the passphrase field to enable the Super Admin button (client-side hash check only).
+2. Click Super Admin – you will be prompted for the server `SUPER_ADMIN_KEY` (this is the actual secret configured as an environment variable in Cloudflare Pages).
+Paste it once; it is stored only in memory for that tab.
+3. Run scans.
+The key is sent per request as `adminKey` only in Super Admin mode.

+If the server `SUPER_ADMIN_KEY` is not set, super admin requests return an error.
+For production, set it in Cloudflare Pages > Settings > Environment Variables (do NOT commit to `wrangler.toml`).

+Threat Model:

+- Passphrase only reveals UI (low sensitivity)
+- Real authorization enforced server-side by secret key comparison
+- Key never persisted locally (no localStorage/sessionStorage); lives only in a JS variable for the session

 ### Admin Consent Metrics Portal

 An intentionally unlinked, low-noise admin view for aggregated consent preferences to validate privacy UX and regional gating.
 Accessible at: